 This blog post introduces how an efficient mobile synthetic monitoring can be created for a number of measurement points and different applications.
 We will detail what we learned while doing this and will list out the pro tips for creating monitoring setup for multiple native mobile apps.

-This blog post will elaborate what performance metrics we have found the most relevant and how those can be measured.
+This blog post will elaborate what metrics we have found the most relevant to your app performance and how they can be measured.
 Also the typical considerations for creating scripts for most common user flows will be discussed and top tips for identifying those user flows will be covered as well.
-Finally we will dive into the differences when measuring native mobile app performance vs. browser-based HTML mobile apps.
+Finally we will dive into what we’ve found when measuring and monitoring top US retail apps.

 In the fourth blog post of this series, we will introduce ELK stack (Elastic search, Logstash, Kibana) that is rapidly becoming a tool of choice for searching, analyzing and presenting data to create powerful DevOps dashboards that can be viewed, customized and presented across organizational boundaries.
 We will provide detailed examples on how Bitbar Monitoring API can be used to inquire data and to export it to the ELK stack and how easily custom dashboards based on that data can be created.